 *Printers, scanners and fax machines cannot be accepted.

-The New Jersey Metro Chapter’s Computer Outreach Program is looking for volunteers who would be willing to refurbish, donations, loading software and assistive/adaptive technology and helping to train people living with MS on the new technology and media.
-They will follow up with recipients of the equipment on a monthly basis through Skype, email, and phone calls.
+The New York City- Southern New York Chapter collaborates with The New Jersey Metro Chapter’s Computer Outreach Program.
+As the program grows the National MS Society is looking for additional Computer Outreach Program volunteers who would be willing to aid in the role of refurbishing donations, loading software and assistive/adaptive technology and helping to train people living with MS on the new technology and media.
 This position will work closely with our programs and services staff.
 An IT background is helpful but not required.
 The position requires knowledge of the following:

 How to connect a machine to the internet via Ethernet or wireless